Fernando Primo de Rivera y Orbaneja

 Fernando Primo de Rivera y Orbaneja (30 July 1879 – 5 August 1921) was a Spanish soldier, brother of the dictator Miguel Primo de Rivera y Orbaneja and uncle of Falange’s founder José Antonio Primo de Rivera.

 Early life and career

 Fernando Primo de Rivera y Orbaneja was born in Jeréz de la Frontera on 30 July 1879.
 He entered the Cavalry School in Valladolid in 1898, excelling at both riding and fencing.
-He completed his training in the French Cavalry School in Saumur.
+He completed his training in the Saumur Cavalry School in France.

 In 1909 he married María Cobo de Guzmán.

 Moroccan War

 After various postings on the Spanish Mainland and being promoted to Captain, he was ordered to Melilla, commanding the 2nd Taxdirt hunters squadron.
 He received a commendation for the Cross of Military Merit for his actions in battle.
 In the same year, after taking the village of Ulad Garen, he was promoted to Commander and awarded the Cross of María Cristina.
 Like his brother Miguel, Fernando criticised the Spanish intervention in Morocco.